April 30, 2013

 Marriage to a Foreign Citizen

 Information on obtaining a visa for a foreign spouse may be obtained from any office of U.S. Citizenship and Immigration Services in the Department of Homeland Security, U.S. embassies and consulates abroad, or the Department of State Visa Office, Washington, D.C.
 20520-0113.
-General information regarding visas may be obtained by calling the Visa Office on 202-663-1225.
+General information regarding visas may be obtained by calling the Visa Office via the How to Contact Us webpage.